 Deploy a Jekyll site

-Jekyll is an open-source React framework for creating websites and apps.
-In this guide, you'll create a new Jekyll application and deploy it using Cloudflare Pages.
-We'll be using the
+Jekyll is an open-source framework for creating websites, based around Markdown with Liquid templates.
+In this guide, you will create a new Jekyll application and deploy it using Cloudflare Pages.
+You will be using the

 jekyll CLI to create a new Jekyll site.